SofianeB/B2SAFE-B2STAGE-Training/10-using-B2STAGE.md

 In the previous parts of the tutorial we have seen how we can employ the icommands to ingest data and how to synchronise this data with another iRODS grid using B2SAFE.

 **Exercise: Synchronising collections**
-Develop a script that will synchronise a directory tree on your client machine with the gridFTP/iRODS server.
+Develop a script that will synchronise a directory tree on your client machine with the gridFTP/iRODS server (alice-server).
 The script should only process changed and deleted files when run several times.

 * Consult the help on *globus-url-copy* and search for convenient options.
-* Synchronise your `gridftp<xyz>` directory on your client machine to */aliceZone/home/alice/irods<x>/data/* on the iRODS server.
+* Synchronise your `gridftp\<xyz\>` directory on your client machine to */aliceZone/home/alice/irods\<x\>/data/* on the iRODS server.
 * Verify that the data is properly updated, think of how to create and employ checksums and where to store them, on the client machine and on the iRODS/gridFTP server.
 * Synchronise again and verify no files are transfered.
 * Change a file.